TannerHollis/OlxAPIWrapper/README.md

 ```
 [Back to top](#top)
 ### Edit Graphics Object Values
-This is current under development, but this will allow the user to get positions of graphics objects within the model.
+This is currently under development, but this will allow the user to get positions of graphics objects within the model.
 Similar to other API objects, there are `get` and `set` for each graphics object value.

 #### OlxAPIGraphicsType1Obj
 This graphics object is associated with the following devices and has the following properties: